otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 Attached XZDH Encrypted Message (XZDH-ENCRYPTED-MSG) (optional: if an encrypted message is attached)
-  The XZDH-ENCRYPTED-MSG that consists of an attached encrypted ratchet id, an attached message id, a public ecdh key (used for encrypting the message), a public dh key (used for encrypting the message), a nonce and the encrypted message.
+  The XZDH-ENCRYPTED-MSG that consists of an attached encrypted ratchet id, an attached message id, a public ECDH key (used for encrypting the message), a public DH key (used for encrypting the message), a nonce and the encrypted message.

 Auth MAC (MAC)